 Does reverse osmosis waste water?

-A reverse osmosis system sends water with rejected contaminants down the drain as wastewater, unlike other filters that trap contaminants.
-As water flows through the system, it's divided into two streams.
+Most reverse osmosis systems waste about four gallons of water for every one gallon produced.
+Unlike other filters that trap contaminants, a reverse osmosis system sends water with rejected contaminants down the drain as wastewater.
+As water flows through the system, it is divided into two streams.
 One stream carries the filtered water to a dedicated faucet, and the other stream carries the removed salts, dissolved pollutants, and minerals to the drain.

 The brine or "wastewater" carries rejected contaminants from a reverse osmosis system to the drain.
-4 gallons of water exits the drain for every gallon of water produced.
-But the brine water is used for a purpose, so it's not exactly wasted.
+However, the brine water is used for a purpose, so it is not exactly wasted.
 The wastewater in an RO system helps clean the water, just like a dishwasher uses water to clean dishes or a washing machine uses water to clean clothes.
-However, it's our job in caring for the environment to minimize the amount of water sent to the drain and increase the efficiency of the RO system.
+However, it is our job to care for the environment to minimize the amount of water sent to the drain and increase the efficiency of the RO system.